movestore/movestore.github.io/appspec/current/settings/local_file.md

 # Input of auxiliary/local files

-!> Note that this setting is about to be deprecated.
+!> Note that this setting has been deprecated.
+Old Apps are still running, but soon new versions with this setting will not be supported any more.
 We recommend the new `USER_FILE` setting that allows upload of a file with any name (see limitation below).
-Upload of multiple files is only possible as .zip files there.
+Upload of multiple files is possible as .zip files there.

 ---